gismo141/homebridge-server/README.md

 **Disclaimer**

-The reboot is imeadiate!
+The reboot is immediate!
 If your Homebridge is not running as a service but as a standalone program you launch manually, the Homebridge won't restart automatically.
 This only works, if Homebridge is set up as a service on boot!

 Please make sure to restart Homebridge manually if you haven't set it up as a service.